 During World War One Brancepeth Castle was used as a military hospital and later became a headquarters for the Durham Light Infantry, but for much of the remaining century up to the present day it has been in private hands.

 During the Second World War, a military camp of around 100 huts was built within the neighbouring grounds.
 The camp was still there until 1971 before which time the huts had been used as early storage units for collections of historic artefacts gathered by a Mr Frank Atkinson.
-This collection that would become the early foundation of Beamish Museum.
+This collection would become the basis for the early foundation of Beamish Museum.

 Brancepeth is a very pleasant place and the ivy covered cottages which lead up to the castle are particularly attractive.
 The Brancepeth area caught the attention of both William Wordsworth who visited the place and featured Brancepeth in a poem and Albert Lord Tennyson who wrote Come into the Garden Maud at Brancepeth.
 Matthew Russell, the owner of Brancepeth Castle was married to Elizabeth Tennyson, the aunt of the poet.